Astrodevil/Google-Cloud-Facilitator-Program/Implement DevOps in Google Cloud: Challenge Lab.md

 ```
 # PREVIEW ON PORT 8080, SIGN IN JENKINS
 	> username : admin
-	> password : see at your cloud shell ooutput (the previous step)
+	> password : see at your cloud shell output (the previous step)

 # BACK TO CLOUD SHELL, RUN :
 ```yaml